 Kanayasan: I Visited the Cradle of Skiing in Japan

-Actually, for this blog article, yesterday I visited Kanayasan, the mountain regarded as the cradle of skiing in Japan.
+And yesterday, I visited the Kanayasan for this blog article, the mountain regarded as the cradle of skiing in Japan.

 Kanayasan Ski Area in Joetsu, Niigata

-At the street intersection of the foot of Kanayasan, there is a signboard showing the direction to the mountain, which says that “金谷山スキー場 (Kanayasan Ski Area)” is “日本スキー発祥の地 (the cradle of skiing in Japan)”.
+At the street intersection of the foot of Mt.
+Kanaya, I noticed a signboard showing the direction of the mountain, saying 金谷山スキー場 (Kanayasan Ski Area) is 日本スキー発祥の地 (the cradle of skiing in Japan).

-Kanayasan, or Mt.
-Kanaya, is very low in altitude, just 145 meters high above sea level, so it only takes some minutes to get to the ski area by car through the upward slope from the intersection.
+As Kanayasan, or Mt.
+Kanaya, is very low in altitude, just 145 meters high above sea level, it only takes several minutes to get to the ski area by car through the upward slope from the intersection.

-When looking back at the opposite side, there was a nice view of the city of Joetsu, even though when I visited there, it was drizzling.
+When looking back at the opposite side of the ski area, there was a nice view of Joetsu, even though when I visited, it was drizzling.

-There is a Western-style white house at the end of the parking lot, which is a memorial hall celebrating the cradle of skiing.
+I saw a Western-style white house at the end of the parking lot.
+It is a memorial hall celebrating the cradle of skiing.

-During the summer months, you can enjoy a bobsled ride using the ski lifts installed on the edge of the ski area.
+During the summer months, you can enjoy a bobsled ride using the ski lifts installed on the edge of the sight.

 Statue of Major Theodor Edler von Lerch

-On the top of the hill adjacent to the entrance of the ski area, even now overlooking the city, the bronze statue of Major Theodor Edler von Lerch is standing.
+On the top of the hill adjacent to the ski area, even now overlooking the city, the bronze statue of Major Theodor Edler von Lerch is standing.